Break on Exceptions or errors

 Add or delete exception in Exception Settings

-Exception settings lists just a few common exception types.
+Exception settings list just a few common exception types.
 It's likely you will not find the particular exception you want to break on in the list.
-You can either have
+You can either check

-In most situation it’s not necessary to explicitly add the exception to the list, since you can decide in lazy way what to do with the exception when it's first thrown. and the debugger can add it to the Exception Settings for you.
+Usually, it’s not necessary to explicitly add the exception to the list since you can decide in a lazy way what to do with the exception when it's first thrown. and the debugger can add it to the Exception Settings for you.

 If you want to proactively add(or delete) the exception, in the Exception Settings window select PHP Exceptions category and click Add button(or delete button).

 Fill the fully qualified exception name(including namespaces).
 Make sure the name is correct, the debugger doesn’t check if you’ve spelled the exception type correctly.

 Unhandled exceptions and fatal errors

 When the exception is unhandled in user code and ends up being handled by PHP itself, it becomes unhandled and the program is terminated.

 The debugger will always break when such an exception happens.
 This is qualified as a fatal error together with other errors which prevent the continuation of the script execution, E.g. parse error.